Mutuba/Node-ETL-exercise/README.md

 ## A Min Node js app to analyse a CSV file and prepare a report from it

-The app applies ETL principles to achive the task.
+The app applies ETL principles to achieve the task.

 ## The Scenario